Galesville, Wisconsin

 Galesville is a city in Trempealeau County, Wisconsin, United States.
 The population was 1,662 at the 2020 census.
-It is located where Beaver Creek flows into a wide area of the Mississippi River valley.
-The creek is impounded to form Lake Marinuka.
+A dam on Beaver Creek is located at Galesville, forming Lake Marinuka north of the city.
 The mayor is Vince Howe.

 History

 Galesville is named for its founder, Judge George Gale, a native of Vermont.
 It was platted by Gale in 1854.
 It was formally incorporated as a village in 1887, and then as a city in 1942.